 “The role of the artist is to make the revolution irresistible”

-In the final chapter, we offer a few tools, and some further questions to equip ourselves with as we embrace this most crucial role.
+In the final chapter, we offer a few tools and some further questions to equip ourselves as we accept this calling.